frida/frida-website/_posts/2018-05-05-frida-11-0-released.markdown

 - java: fix type compatibility checking, which typically resulted in the wrong overload getting called, in turn causing the VM to abort()

+### Changes in 11.0.12

+- core: fix compatibility issues with the latest macOS Mojave and iOS 12 betas
+- core: improve the iOS *Kernel* API available in the system session, i.e. PID 0
+- frida-trace: fix crash when tracer scripts *send()* arbitrary data

 ### EOF

 So that's about it.
 If you didn't read about the Frida 10.8 release that